serenity-is/docs/faq/troubleshooting.md

 ** I'm getting several *ambiguous reference* errors after adding a file to Script project :**

 Remove *System.dll* reference from script project.
 Visual Studio adds this reference when you use *Add New File* dialog.
-Saltarelle Compiler doesn't work with such references, as it has a different runtime.
+Saltarelle Compiler doesn't work with such references, as it has a completely different runtime.

 Please use copy/paste to create code files in Script project.